xnau/pardibee/readme.txt

 == Upgrade Notice ==

-2.7.7 is a security patch update
+2.7.8 is a minor bugfix and feture update

 == Plugin Support ==